Download: MP3 (54.6 MB)

 In today’s show, we’ll be talking about looking confident without coming across as arrogant, and how to uphold yourself and your brand in ways that attract people rather than repel them.

-- How knowing how you’re coming across to both your audience and to onlookers shapes your brand perception.
+- Knowing how you’re coming across to both your audience and to onlookers is important—it shapes your brand perception.

-- The one thing you have to do to talk about something confidently without coming across as arrogant.
+- You have to have a healthy level of trust built with someone to be able to talk about something confidently without coming across as arrogant.